Gerry Marsden

 Gerard Marsden MBE (24 September 1942 – 3 January 2021) was an English singer-songwriter, musician and television personality, best known for being leader of the Merseybeat band Gerry and the Pacemakers.
 He was the younger brother of fellow band member Freddie Marsden.

-Gerry and the Pacemakers had the distinction of being the first act to have their first three recordings go to number 1 in the UK charts.
-Although they never had a number 1 in the United States, they were the second-most successful group from Liverpool, after the Beatles, to have hits on the United States Billboard pop charts.
-Their 1965 musical film Ferry Cross the Mersey was co-written by Tony Warren.
+Gerry and the Pacemakers had the distinction of being the first act to have their first three recordings go to number 1 in the UK singles chart.
+Although they never had a number 1 in the US, they were the second-most successful group from Liverpool, after the Beatles, to have hits on the Billboard pop charts.
+Their 1963 UK chart-topper "You'll Never Walk Alone" became the anthem of Liverpool F.C., Marsden's lifelong club, and in 1964 his group along with the team performed it on The Ed Sullivan Show.
+The group's 1965 musical film Ferry Cross the Mersey was co-written by Tony Warren.

 Early life

 Marsden was born at 8 Menzies Street, Toxteth, Liverpool, to Frederick Marsden and Mary McAlindin.
 His interest in music began at an early age.
 He remembered standing on top of an air-raid shelter singing "Ragtime Cowboy Joe", and getting a great reception from onlookers.